LeikvollE/TDT4173-2020-Group12/README.md

        new_dist = manhattan_dist(entry, centroid)
 ```

-The jupyter notebook PCA.ipynb demonstrates use of kmeans and the get_accuracy from accuracy.py to find the accuracy on MNIST.
-By switching the commenting in section \[4\] of the notebook, PCA can be used, courtesy of scikit-learn.
+The jupyter notebook Demo.ipynb demonstrates use of our code.
+By switching the commenting in section \[6\] of the notebook, PCA can be used on MNIST, courtesy of scikit-learn.

 The files mnist.py and stars.py load and prepare thedatses.
 The main function in stars.py computes the heuristics which were highlighted in our podcast.